Climate change and infectious diseases: Zika fever

-Zika virus, a vector-borne virus was historically presented in cluster outbreaks in the tropical regions of Africa and Asia.
+Zika virus, a vector-borne virus, was historically presented in cluster outbreaks in the tropical regions of Africa and Asia.
+Zika fever is mainly spread via the bite of mosquitoes of the Aedes type, which is expanding its range.
 Zika fever epidemics have affected larger populations including Micronesia and South Pacific Islands in 2007, and the Americas in 2013.
 Brazil experienced one of the largest outbreaks of Zika virus with approximately 1.5 million cases reported in 2015.
-Pregnant women infected with Zika virus are at a higher risk of giving birth to children with congenital malformations, including microcephaly.
+Pregnant women infected with Zika virus are at a higher risk of giving birth to children with birth defects, including microcephaly.

 It is predicted that Zika virus will expose more than 1.3 billion new people by 2050 due to climate change.
 This increase is largely due to the expansion of habitats conducive to vector growth and life cycles, particularly areas with temperatures ranging from 23.9 °C to 34 °C. Rising temperatures also influence mosquito behavior, leading to higher breeding and biting rates.
 Extreme climate patterns, such as drought, floods and heatwaves further enhance mosquito breeding conditions and as a result escalate the rate of virus-borne diseases.

+Hantavirus

+Hantavirus are a genus of zoonotic viruses that causes two fatal diseases: hantavirus pulmonary syndrome (HPS) and hemorrhagic fever with renal syndrome (HFRS).
+These diseases were transmitted to humans mainly by infected rodents.
+As the climate warms, extreme weather events (such as floods, intense storms or droughts) alters the availability of food and shelter for rodents, which in turn causes their populations to grow as well as intensifying the fluctuation of population cycles, directly increasing the threat of hantavirus outbreaks in some regions specifically Latin America and the Caribbean.
+A notable example is the 1993 Four Corners hantavirus outbreak.
+Preceding the outbreak, The 1992–1993 El Niño brought a dramatic increase in rainfall, which expanded food supplies and caused rodent numbers to grow 20-fold.
+The event led to rodent infestations in human buildings, thus increasing the risk of an infection.

+Rising temperatures causes the range expansion of rodents into previously uninhabited zones, like higher altitudes, establishing newly, high-risk area for hantavirus transmission.
+In Europe, expanding geographic range of hantavirus is linked to milder winters driven by climate change, aswell as other factors such as the decline of small-mammal diversity and frequent masting cycles.